AutoViML/featurewiz/README.md

 </ul>

 ## Latest
 `featurewiz` 5.0 version is out!
 It contains brand new Deep Learning Auto Encoders to enrich your data for the toughest imbalanced and multi-class datasets.
-In addition, it has multiple brand-new Classifiers built for imbalanced and multi-class problems such as the `IterativeDoubleClassifier` and The `BlaggingClassifier`.
+In addition, it has multiple brand-new Classifiers built for imbalanced and multi-class problems such as the `IterativeDoubleClassifier` and the `BlaggingClassifier`.
 If you are looking for the latest and greatest updates about our library, check out our <a href="https://github.com/AutoViML/featurewiz/blob/main/updates.md">updates page</a>.
 <br>

 ## Citation